Skip to content

 Forecasting the Future of Cloud

-I think most of us are intrigued with the current cloud and data center landscape and how it will change in the near future.
-I have seen three fundamental changes that I believe will shape how and where infrastructure services will be delivered and consumed:
+Most of us are intrigued with the current cloud and data center landscape and how it will change in the near future.
+We have seen three fundamental changes that I believe will shape how and where infrastructure services will be delivered and consumed:

 Late stage adopters emerge - There is a new addressable market for data center and cloud based services: the laggards.
 The name sounds negative, but many of these organizations had sound reasons to resist moving applications and workloads out of their four walls and into a third-party provider.
 In-house data centers make sense for organizations who have robust IT staff, very low cost of capital, just-in-time supply chains with a low-cost basis and don’t experience unpredictable swings in compute and storage capacity.
 For that set, moving applications to a colocation or IaaS offering is not feasible and return on investment analysis supports that notion.
 That said, the numbers of those organizations are shrinking by the day as business transformation trends such social, mobile, cloud and IoT based functionality require data to live closer to the edge.